hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br clear="all" />

 I pulled up my DSP software and put in these settings: Fo=500hz, Gain = + 2.5dB and Q = 15 to match the measured Q.  Meaning, the Q of this peak is ~ 15.
 This is very narrow Q.  So, while it looks offensive, it wasn't to me and I believe the above backs up my notion that it wouldn't be to others.
 Obviously your mileage may vary.
 There are no wiggles in the impedance measurement.
 Notably, as you will see in the 360-degree horizontal radiation graphics below, this on-axis peak loses output as you move to the backside of the speaker.
-My best guess is this is some sort of influence of the passive radiator experiencing breakup, where on the backside of the speaker the PR has already begun rolling off but on the frontside the pressue of the mid/woofer combined with the breakup results in a narrow Q boost.
+My best guess is this is an influence of the passive radiator experiencing breakup, where on the backside of the speaker the passive radiator has already begun rolling off but on the frontside the pressue level of the mid/woofer combined with the breakup results in a narrow Q boost.

 <br clear="all" />

 Moving on...

 As I said above, the provided frequency response graphs were given with a limited set of data.
 I measured the response of the speaker's vertical and horizontal axis in 10-degree steps over 360-degrees.
-But providing all of those data points in a single FR-type graphic below is a bit overwhelming and confusing for the viewer.
+Nearly 70 measurements in total are represented in my data.
+As you can imagine, providing all of those data points in a single FR-type graphic below is a bit overwhelming and confusing for the viewer.
 A normalized spectrogram is the better way to view this data.
 This takes a 360-degree set of data and collapses it down to a recangular representation of the various angles' SPL.
 I have provided two sets of data: one set for horizontal and one for vertical.
 Each set consists of 3 graphics:
 1) full response (20hz - 20khz with the angles from 0° to ±180°)
 2) full, "normalized" response (20hz - 20khz with the angles from 0° to ±180°) relative to the 0-degree axis
 3) the normalized, "zoomed" response (200hz - 20khz with the angles from 0° to ±90°) relative to the 0-degree axis

 The last two items are given relative to the on-axis response because this makes it easier to see just how well controlled the speaker's directivity is.
 Ideally you have a smooth transition between crossovers with no major SPL jumps; this graphic makes directivity changes easier to spot.
-The third is provided because the speaker is pretty much omnidirectional below 200hz and there's no reason to need to see how it behaves off-axis relative to the on-axis response, so I just give you a more zoomed-in view.  :)
+The third is provided because the speaker is pretty much omnidirectional below 200hz and there's no real need to see how it behaves off-axis relative to the on-axis response, so I just give you a more zoomed-in view.  :)

 <br clear="all" />